-In this short video, you’ll learn about Splunk Intelligence Management, what it is and how it can help your security team.
+In this short video, you’ll learn about Splunk Intel Management (Legacy), what it is and how it can help your security team.

 What is Threat Intelligence?